h5bp/Front-end-Developer-Interview-Questions/README.md

 ### General Questions:

-* Are you on Twitter?
-	* If so, who do you follow on Twitter?
-* Are you on GitHub?
-	* If so, what are some examples of repos you follow
-* What blogs do you follow?
 * What version control systems have you used (Git, SVN etc.)?
 * What is your preferred development environment?
 (OS, Editor, Browsers, Tools etc.)
 * Can you describe your workflow when you create a web page?